kvaksin/rdvapp/README.md

 - ✅ View and manage ALL bookings across all classes
 - ✅ Reset individual class schedules or entire system
 - ✅ Configure global system settings (appointment duration, etc.)

+**Child Management:**
+- ✅ View and manage ALL children across all classes
+- ✅ Create children for any parent user
+- ✅ Edit child details (name, class assignments)
+- ✅ Delete children with proper authorization checks
+- ✅ Manage parent-child relationships and class enrollments

 **System Administration:**
 - ✅ Access complete admin dashboard with all features